 The word psychosis is used to describe a condition, which affects the mind and often involves some loss of contact with reality.
 When someone experiences psychosis they may have symptoms such as hearing, seeing, or feeling something that is not there, they may hold strong beliefs about something despite contrary evidence, and they may become confused or disorganized in their thinking and speech.
 Additional symptoms of psychosis often include a period of functional decline during which the individual may appear depressed, withdrawn, irritable, or anxious.

-Treatment For First Episode Psychosis
+What is First Episode Psychosis (FEP) Treatment

-Learn more about how New Journeys can help with first episode psychosis by downloading our guide.
+Learn more about how New Journeys can help with first episode psychosis by downloading our guide:

-The goal of New Journeys is to help people experiencing first episode psychosis get back on track with their life and achieve optimal role functioning at home, school, work, as well as with social and leisure functioning.
+The goal of New Journeys is to help people experiencing first episode psychosis get back on track with their life and achieve optimal role functioning at home, school, work, as well as with their social and leisure functioning.